Neural

 model setup

-Interactive backend selector (Ollama / Candle / llama.cpp) with GPU/CPU hardware detection.
-Runs automatically after ntk init.
+Interactive backend selector (Ollama / Candle / llama.cpp) with multi-GPU detection and selection.
+Installs Ollama on demand.
+Run after ntk init, or anytime to reconfigure.

 model test